hylandtechoutreach/creative-coding/README.md

-# creative-coding
+# The Power of Creative Coding
-This repository contains materials for the "Power of Creative Coding" session presented at CSTA 2024.
+Thank you for your interest in this session!